albuck/SEL-keyboard/README.md

 <br>

-+ SEL Keyboard is suitable for desktop and laptop computers.
++ The SEL keyboard is suitable for desktop and laptop computers.
-+ The user of the keyboard must have option programmatically exchange the keys and save the chosen option.
++ The keyboard user must be able to programmatically change keys and save the selected option.

 -----------------------------------------------